-- 2. When either report is triggered, the following steps occur in the installation folder of your MID server: - a.
-Any previous XML file is overwritten on your MID server, replaced with the opening tags for the new XML file. - b.
+- 2. When either report is triggered: - a.
+In the installation folder of your MID server, any previous XML file is overwritten, replaced with the opening tags for the new XML file. - b.
 Data is transferred to the MID server in segments (to prevent time-out issues with large files), and gradually assembled into the XML file. - c.
-The closing tags for the XML file are written. - 3.
+The closing tags for the XML file are written. - d.
+In ServiceNow (in the FNMP Export Run view), the state is updated to Completed. - 3.
 Two independent business adapters from FlexNet Manager Suite on independent schedules connect from your inventory beacon to your MID server, and collect the latest XML files saved there, converting them into the intermediate data form required for business data uploads.